-2 dead, 1 arrested after shooting near synagogue in Germany

-A Jewish leader said one assailant had tried to force his way into the synagogue Wednesday on Yom Kippur, when synagogues are busy, but did not get in.

-Officers were out in force across Halle, a city of 240,000, hunting down more suspects and urging residents to stay at home or indoors.
-The city’s train station was closed down as a precaution.
+German synagogue is attacked on holy day; 2 dead nearby

+Several hours later, police said there was no longer an “acute” danger to the city and residents could go back into the streets.
+They gave no details about the person who had been arrested or specify why their assessment had changed, but the news agency dpa and the Bild newspaper cited unidentified security sources as saying the evidence points to a lone assailant.

+News magazine Der Spiegel, which didn’t cite its sources, said the suspect is a 27-year-old man from Saxony-Anhalt state, where Halle is located.

-Federal prosecutors, who in Germany handle cases involving suspected terrorism or national security, took over the investigation.
+Federal prosecutors, who in Germany handle cases involving suspected terrorism or national security, took over the investigation into the attack in Halle.

 A video clip broadcast by regional public broadcaster MDR showed a man in a helmet and an olive-colored top getting out of a car and firing four shots from behind the vehicle from a long-barreled gun.
 It wasn’t clear what he was shooting at.

-Pictures from the scene showed a body lying in the street behind a police cordon.
-News agency dpa reported the body was lying opposite a synagogue, about 30 meters (yards) away.
+Pictures from the scene showed a body lying in the street behind a police cordon, opposite the synagogue, which was about 30 meters (yards), dpa reported.

-The head of Halle’s Jewish community, Max Privorotzki, told the news magazine Der Spiegel that a camera at the entrance of the synagogue showed a person trying to break into the building.
+The head of Halle’s Jewish community, Max Privorozki, told Der Spiegel that a surveillance camera at the entrance of the synagogue showed a person trying to break into the building while there were 70 or 80 people inside.

 “The assailant shot several times at the door and also threw several Molotov cocktails, firecrackers or grenades to force his way in,” he said.
 “But the door remained closed — God protected us.
 The whole thing lasted perhaps five to 10 minutes.”

-Note: An earlier version of this story was updated to correct the spelling of the Jewish community leader’s surname to Privorozki, not Privorotzki.